department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

    - I’m interested in why you [DO or DON’T] go to different places for the VA online.
    - Is there a word or phrase that you might use to call all these different VA places online?
       - [NOTE: DON’T specifically say “VA digital tools” here, save further discussion about this in Round 4]
-- When was the last time you remember signing into your [VA account online]?
+- When was the last time you remember signing into your [VA account online], either with a phone, tablet, or computer?
    - And are you comfortable telling me why you signed in that day?
 Like what were you trying to do then?
    - Do you remember what webpage or web address you used at that time?
       - [PROMPT: maybe VA.gov or maybe My HealtheVet (myhealth.va.gov) or the VA app?]